 The Alzheimer's Drug Discovery Foundation (ADDF) is an international nonprofit organization working to accelerate the discovery of drugs to prevent, treat and cure Alzheimer's disease, related dementias and cognitive aging.
 With headquarters in New York and funding opportunities for scientists around the globe, we strive to support the most diverse and promising research projects in the world.

 Many of our staff members have a direct connection to Alzheimer's disease and other dementias.
-These personal connections drive many of us forward and motivate us to work together to end Alzheimer's.
+These personal connections drive us forward and unite us to work together to achieve our shared mission.

 Full-Time and Part-Time Positions

-The ADDF has a number of exciting opportunities for individuals interested in joining a growing team at a prestigious, innovative foundation.
-They include:
+The ADDF currently has one exciting opportunity for an individual interested in joining a growing team at a prestigious, innovative foundation.

 The ADDF occasionally has a need for select volunteers in our NYC office.
 Computer literacy and a minimum commitment of eight hours per week is preferred.
 Volunteer opportunities at the ADDF are ideal for undergraduate and graduate student or retired professionals.
 If you are interested in joining the ADDF as a volunteer, please send your résumé and cover letter to firstname.lastname@example.org.